olneyhymn/ulsterworldly.com/content/post/uncle-joe-hopper-by-joseph-hopper.md

 In the late 1800s, a Civil War officer turned physician turned Southern Presbyterian minister left First Presbyterian Church of Louisville to become a traveling evangelist.
 According to Louis Weeks,[^weeks] this Edward O. Guerrant "enlisted others, such as 'Uncle' Joe Hopper, an elder from Perryville [KY], and began to hold revivals, health clinics, and organizational meetings to establish Presbyterian churches in the mountains."

 In an unusual turn of Presbyterian events, The [Transylvania Presbytery](https://en.wikipedia.org/wiki/Transylvania_Presbytery) of PCUS ordained Uncle Joe (1850-1925) as a minister, despite him not having any theological training.
 Uncle Joe was the biological uncle of my great-grandfather [Joseph Hopper](https://ulsterworldly.com/people/joseph-hopper/).
 (Uncle Joe was the 4th Joseph Hopper in our family line.)
 My great-grandfather wrote a brief memoir of Uncle Joe Hopper in [The Apostolic Message to the Unconverted in the Orient Today](http://joseph-hopper.com/#the-apostolic-message-to-the-unconverted-in-the-orient-today), a Th.D. thesis he wrote at Union Presbyterian Seminary in 1935.

+[^weeks]: The Kentucky Encyclopedia, edited by John E. Kleber

 {{% /intro %}}

 > "I am debtor--I am ready--For I am not ashamed of the gospel---."
 Rom.
 1:14-16